Phase Separation and Ripening in a Viscoelastic Gel: Methods

 \subsection{Perturbation theory}

 We consider viscoelastic effects in a first-order perturbative expansion of the LSW Ostwald ripening theory, Eq.~\eqref{eq:ROst}.
-For clarity we use dot-notation for derivatives, $\dot{R}\equiv \tn{d}R/\tn{d}t$.
-The growth rate of the mean cluster size~$\dot{\bR}$ depends on the thermodynamic driving force~$f$ and the kinetic prefactors, such as the diffusion constant, which determine monomer transport.
-Here we assume that monomers can diffuse uninhibited through the viscoelastic medium, so that the kinetic prefactors are constant.
+For clarity we use dot notation for derivatives, $\dot{R}\equiv \tn{d}R/\tn{d}t$.
+The growth rate of the mean cluster size~$\dot{\bR}$ depends on the thermodynamic driving force~$f$, the derivative of the free-energy density of $N$ spherical clusters at constant total volume $V=\frac{4}{3}\pi N \bRRR$,